Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Motivation
 Khitchdee is a CAD company specializing in land-vehicle ergonomics.
 ModalWX is a rather minimalist, in-house IDE for our CAD tool development.
-It is based on a new type of GUI, that we call a Modal GUI
+It is based on a better GUI than WIMP, that we call a Modal GUI.
-that has several advantages over WIMP.
 We encourage developers to produce Modal GUI apps using ModalWX.

 ## What is a Modal GUI?